directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson29.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo shows a living room where siblings are engaged in an argument, while their mother sits helplessly on the couch, holding her head.<br/>
+The photo shows a living room where two siblings are arguing while their mother sits helplessly on the couch and rests her forehead on her hands. <br/>
-On the rug in front of the sofa, the brother and sister are seated cross-legged on the floor, dressed casually in T-shirts and jeans. <br/>
+On the rug in front of the sofa, the brother and sister are seated cross-legged, dressed casually in T-shirts and jeans. <br/>
 The brother is teasing his sister, pulling on his ears and sticking his tongue out playfully.<br/>
 However, the sister is clearly not amused, with her arms folded tightly across her chest and an angry glare directed at her persistent brother. <br/>
-Their mom is sitting on a white two-seater sofa, leaning forward with her elbows resting on her knees, hands pressed against her forehead as she hangs her head down.<br/>
+Their mom is sitting on a white two-seater sofa, leaning forward with her elbows resting on her knees and her hands pressed against her forehead as she hangs her head.<br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>